Feeding advice for breast and bottle.Shop all baby feeding products

 You can feed your baby any time they're hungry.
 During the first few weeks it's normal for a baby to feed up to 12 times a day.
 You can't overfeed a baby on breastmilk, and baby will let you know when they've had enough milk.
 If your baby is gaining weight and has at least 6 wet nappies a day, then that should indicate that they are getting enough milk.

 How do I know when to feed baby?

 There are several signs you should look out for: stirring and stretching, sucking their fingers, moving their lips, make sucking motions.

 There's no hard and fast rule as to when you should stop breastfeeding - the decision is completely down to you and when you feel comfortable.
 It's recommended that from 6 months, alongside breastfeeding, you can start to introduce your baby to food.
 This will help to provide the balance of nutrients your baby needs as they start exploring solids.

-A breast pump allows you to collect your milk so that others can look after baby and feed them when you're not around, or you're trying to sleep.
+Breast pumps allows you to collect your milk so that others can feed them when you're not around, or you're trying to sleep.
 You can store your breastmilk for up to 5 days, as long as you keep it refrigerated.

 Getting into position

 Make sure your back and arms are supported with cushions, as feeds can last a long time.
 It can help to raise your feet a little by using a foot stool or putting them on a cushion.
 Hold baby close to you, with their weight against your body.
 Turn them slightly so their mouth and nose faces your nipple, without them needing to turn their head.